 Please consider this and join the challenge!
 All students of families who successfully complete our challenge will be awarded a special surprise in September!

 Thank you in advance for your cooperation,

-Mrs. Dunn

-Mr. Worosz

-The FCS Elementary Reading Teachers
+Mrs. Dunn Mr. Worosz FCS Elementary Reading Teachers Mrs. Schneider, Elementary Librarian

-A link to the Summer Reading Adventure 2018 checklist will be available on the school website.